-In most Florida's springs, including Troy, increased nitrogen and phosphorus levels are now recognized as a significant driving force behind large-scale blooms of benthic macroalgae (Stevenson et al. 2007).
+In the majority of Florida's springs, including Troy, increased nitrogen and phosphorus levels are now recognized as a significant driving force behind large-scale blooms of benthic macroalgae (Stevenson et al. 2007).
 The growth of macroalgae (also known as periphyton) in many Florida springs is now so rampant that submerged macrophytes are smothered, and large-scale macrophyte die-offs have occurred.
-Widespread increases in periphyton are occurring in nearly all of Florida's springs, which is a recognized symptom of declining spring health (Mirti et al. 2006; Stevenson et al. 2007; Reddy et al. 2017; Florida Springs Institute (FSI) 2022).
+Widespread increases in periphyton are occurring in nearly all of Florida's springs, which is a recognized symptom of declining spring health (Mirti et al. 2006; Stevenson et al. 2007).